How much does Wegovy cost without insurance?

 Key takeaways

-Wegovy is a once-weekly prescription medication that, when combined with exercise and a low-calorie diet, can help people with obesity or overweight shed extra pounds.
+Wegovy (semaglutide) is a once-weekly prescription medication that, when combined with diet and exercise, can help people with obesity or overweight shed extra pounds.
 The cost of Wegovy can be prohibitive for some potential patients, but there are ways to get the medication for less than the list price of $1,349.02 per month.

-Keep reading to find out more about Wegovy cost with and with insurance—plus ways to save on your prescription.
+Read on to learn more about Wegovy cost with and with insurance—plus ways to save on your prescription and cheaper Wegovy alternatives.

 Wegovy Important Safety Information: Read more about serious warnings and safety info.